raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 ## Measure the temperature

-The Sense HAT can measure the temperature which is useful to help you gather data about the conditions in space.
+The Astro Pi can measure the temperature which is useful to help you gather data about the conditions in space.

 ![Message about the temperature](images/degrees-message.gif)